LeGeek01/capacitor-plugin-safe-area/README.md

 a capacitor plugin to get SafeArea info on Android and IOS, now it's also support Capacitor v5 with version@2.0.0+

-if you are using Capacitor 3.x , please install version 0.0.x , and version 1.x.x for Capacitor 4.x
+if you are using Capacitor 3.x , please install version 0.0.x , and version 1.x.x for Capacitor 4.x and 5.x

 > I'm glad if this plugin helped you, please give it a star